AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Methodology

 \subsection{Boundary-Perceiving Loss}

 Our boundary-perceiving loss is proposed to help the network appropriately assign the pixels around boundaries.
-As shown in the bottom right of Fig.~\ref{fig:workflow}, we first sample a series of patches with a certain size (5$\times$5, for example) around boundaries in the pixel embedding map, and then a classification procedure is conducted to improve the discrimination of the different semantic features.
+As shown in Fig.~\ref{bpl}, we first sample a series of patches with a certain size (5$\times$5, for example) around boundaries in the pixel embedding map, and then a classification procedure is conducted to improve the discrimination of the different semantic features.

-Formally, let $E\in \mathcal{R}^{H\times W\times D}$ be the pixel-wise embedding map, since the ground-truth label is available during training stage, we could sample a local patch $B\in \mathcal{R}^{K\times K\times D}$ surrounding a pixel in the semantic boundary.
+Formally, let $E\in \mathcal{R}^{H\times W\times D}$ be the pixel-wise embedding map, since the ground-truth label is available during training stage, we could sample a local patch $B\in \mathcal{R}^{K\times K\times D}$ surrounding a boundary pixel from $E$.
 For the sake of simplification, the patch $B$ only covers the pixels from two different semantic regions, that is, $B=\{f_1,\cdots, f_m, g_1, \cdots, g_n\}$, where $f, g\in \mathcal{R}^{D}, m+n=K^2$.
 Intuitively, we attempt to make the features in the same categories be closer, while the embeddings from different labels should be far away from each other.
 To this end, we evenly partition the features in the same categories into two groups, $\bm{f}^1, \bm{f}^2, \bm{g}^1, \bm{g}^2$, and employ a classification-based loss to enhance the discrimination of the features:

 where the $\bm{\mu}_{f1}$ is the average representation for $\bm{f}^1$, and the function $sim(\cdot,\cdot)$ is the similarity measure for two vectors:

 Taking all of the sampled patches $\mathcal{\bm{B}}$ into consideration, our full boundary-perceiving loss is formulated as follow: